 Zoë Atkinson has worked as a theatre designer nationally and internationally for over twenty-five years.
 Her experience spans a diverse range of art forms including opera, puppetry, dance, theatre, community arts, museum exhibition and the visual arts.
 Over the years she has served as a member and chair on many arts advisory boards, committees and funding panels; and has taught design at a variety of institutions, including WAAPA, where she was Head of Design from 2000 – 2002.
 Zoë has been the recipient of several awards for her work, including a Helpmann Award, several Green Room Awards, and the Young Australian of the Year Award for the Arts.
 Her relationship with Black Swan began in 2000; and she has since designed thirteen productions with the company.

 Mimi Packer graduated from the University of Western Australia with a Bachelor of Commerce degree and is an accountant and mother of four children.
-She is on the Board of The Fathering Project and the Australian Bridge Federation Foundation.
-Mimi is a former director of the PLC Foundation and has been involved with numerous charities including Clontarf Foundation, The Smith Family and Brightwater Care Group.
+Mimi is on the Board of the Australian Bridge Federation Foundation and is a former director of the PLC Foundation and The Fathering Project.
+She has been involved with numerous charities including Clontarf Foundation, The Smith Family and Brightwater Care Group.
 Mimi has been keen supporter of the Black Swan State Theatre Company for many years.